Last updated on : 30 Nov, 2025

 | Vitamin B1 (Thiamine) | 0.42 mg |

-Horse gram offers a wide range of health benefits.
-It is rich in protein, fibre, antioxidants, and essential minerals and vitamins.
-These nutrients work together to promote overall health and well-being, making horse gram a valuable addition to a balanced diet.2
+Horse gram offers a wide range of potential health benefits, stemming from its rich composition of protein, fibre, antioxidants, and essential minerals.
+These nutrients work together to support overall health and well-being, making horse gram a valuable addition to a balanced diet.

-Because it is high in protein and fiber, horse gram may help keep you full longer, which could support weight management when combined with a balanced diet.
+Because it is high in plant-based protein and dietary fiber, horse gram may help promote satiety (feeling full) for longer.
+This can potentially support calorie control and weight management when integrated into a balanced, calorie-appropriate diet [3].

-Although there is limited direct evidence on horse gram’s specific benefits for skin disorders, It may help protect skin from damage caused by free radicals.
-Additionally, the essential minerals and vitamins in horse gram support overall health, which can indirectly benefit skin health.
+Although direct evidence on horse gram’s specific benefits for skin disorders is limited, its high antioxidant content (polyphenols and flavonoids) may help protect skin cells from oxidative damage caused by free radicals [3].
+The essential minerals and vitamins also support overall health, which indirectly reflects on skin vitality.

-Horse gram contains various bioactive compounds, including antioxidants and phytochemicals, which may help protect liver function.
-These compounds can neutralise free radicals and reduce oxidative stress, which are critical factors in maintaining liver health.
-Although specific studies on horse gram’s direct effect on liver function are scarce, its overall antioxidant and anti-inflammatory properties suggest a potential protective role.
+Horse gram contains various bioactive compounds, including antioxidants and phytochemicals, which may help protect liver cells [3].
+These compounds can neutralise free radicals and reduce oxidative stress, which are crucial factors in maintaining liver health.

 As an excellent source of dietary fiber, horse gram plays a crucial role in maintaining digestive health.
-It can help regulate bowel movements, alleviate constipation, and support the growth of beneficial gut bacteria.
-Soaking and sprouting horse gram before consumption can further enhance its digestibility and reduce potential gastrointestinal discomfort.
+It helps regulate bowel movements, may alleviate constipation, and supports the growth of beneficial gut bacteria.
+Soaking and sprouting horse gram before consumption can further enhance its digestibility and nutritional absorption [4].

 Horse gram is a versatile and nutritious legume that can be easily incorporated into your daily diet.

-Eating horse gram (kulthi dal) daily can be beneficial due to its high nutritional value and protein content.
-However, maintain a balanced diet to avoid potential imbalances.
+Consuming horse gram (kulthi dal) daily can be part of a healthy diet due to its high nutritional value, protein, and fiber content.
+However, maintaining overall dietary balance and moderation is key to avoiding potential digestive discomfort or nutritional imbalances.

-Side effects of eating horse gram daily may include bloating, gas, and potential allergic reactions.
-Soaking or cooking can mitigate these issues.
+Side effects of eating horse gram, especially if unprepared or consumed in excess, may include bloating, gas, flatulence, and potential allergic reactions.
+Soaking and cooking can significantly mitigate these issues.

-Yes, horse gram can cause hyperacidity in some individuals due to its hot nature, so it should be consumed in moderation by those prone to acidity.
+Yes, in traditional medicine systems like Ayurveda, horse gram is considered to have a ‘hot’ (Ushna Virya) nature.
+This quality is why it may cause hyperacidity in some individuals, so it should be consumed in moderation by those prone to acidity.

 Horse gram is a nutrient-rich legume that may help support blood sugar management, digestive regularity, and a healthy weight.
 Traditionally, it is also used in various cultures to support kidney health, liver function, menstrual comfort, and general wellness during seasonal changes.

-Individuals with hyperacidity and those who experience allergic reactions to horse gram should avoid or limit its consumption.
+Individuals with a history of hyperacidity, gastric ulcers, or those who experience allergic reactions to horse gram should limit or avoid its consumption.
+Always consult a healthcare provider if you have pre-existing medical conditions.

-Yes, horse gram can cause hyperacidity in some individuals due to its hot nature, so it should be consumed in moderation by those prone to acidity.
+Yes, horse gram can cause hyperacidity in some individuals due to its traditional ‘hot’ nature and potential to increase gastric acid secretion.
+It should be consumed in moderation by those prone to acidity.

 Disclaimer